beeeeez/ptclinic/README.md

 - Please make the Evaluation Visit printable.
 - For the Patient Follow Up Visit information:
 Add a “Date of Service” at the beginning of the form.
 (Sometimes this form is filled out after the visit, so they need the flexibility to data enter a past visit, so the date should allow entering a past date.
-- For the Student Provider and Provider Name, the date is usually the date they enter the data so that can remain as is.
 - Since this will be the second visit, after the Evaluation visit is complete, we’d like to see if we can transfer the “PT of Record” name to this form in the place of the “Provider ID” field.
 - Repeat the “Therapeutic Procedures” changes detailed in literal e) above.
 - Remove the ‘Unselected Therapeutic Procedure” field.